 Easy temporary tunnels

 A couple of spare sheets of corrugated ‘laserlite’ work beautifully as temporary poly tunnels.
-Before I can get some of the end hoops , short stakes keep them in shape without spending a fortune on frames, and a brick on inside and outside ‘grabs’ the poly so it hasn’t moved even in our storms.
+Before I can get some of the end hoops , short stakes keep them in shape, and a brick on inside and outside ‘grabs’ the poly so it hasn’t moved even in our storms.
 If I was concerned though, I would lash a short stake across the stake pairs to form bracing arches instead of the bricks.
 They do self-water to a degree, with condensation falling at night from the poly, but perhaps once a week or so, lift the poly and give them an extra drink.
 I used to cover the ends in, but it became way too humid, so open ends are good for ventilation.

 STAKES (above): We have about three dozen of these short hardwood stakes and they last years and years, used for staking, bracing, netting, stringing… and when too old or rotted to use, they end up as Hugelkultur (more on that another time) at the bottom of the trenching hole – nothing is ever wasted.
 Oh, and yes these sheets still have their faded stickers on… meh – they’ve lasted years like that already.. why mess with art 😆

 Big enough to cope

 These brassicas are a perfect example of the growth we get in 6 weeks from seed (on the left) and 10 weeks from seed (on the right).
 Tunnels are removed when the plants are well developed and ready for thinning out.
 These Brassicas would have likely survived without the tunnels, but have put on extra growth because of them.
 You can plant half under tunnel and half not, to spread the harvest season later.
 It is also an alternative to netting for cabbage moth during the Waring (late Autumn) season when moths lay eggs.

 Simple to maintain